-- 8.4 Since a merger involves a structural change to a market, a structural solution is often the most appropriate remedy if the merger has resulted, or may be expected to result, in a SLC.
+- 8.10 Since a merger involves a structural change to a market, a structural solution is often the most appropriate remedy if the merger has resulted, or may be expected to result, in an SLC.
 Structural remedies are preferable to behavioural ones because they clearly address the market structure issues that give rise to the competition problems.
-Given that a structural remedy is likely to remove the scope for a SLC to occur, once implemented they require little on-going monitoring by CCS. - 8.5 Typically, structural remedies require the sale of one of the overlapping businesses that have led to the competition concern.
-Ideally, this should be a self-standing business, which is capable of being fully separated from the merger parties, and in most cases, will be part of the acquired enterprise.
+Given that a structural remedy is likely to remove the scope for an SLC to occur, once implemented they require little on-going monitoring by CCS. - 8.11 Typically, structural remedies require the sale of one of the overlapping businesses that have led to the competition concern Ideally, this should be a self-standing business, which is capable of being fully separated from the merger parties, and in most cases, will be part of the acquired enterprise.
 The sale should be completed within a specified period.
 A purchaser may be deemed to be a reasonable alternative purchaser if it is willing to pay a commercially reasonable price, even if the price is lower than the price that the acquiring party is prepared to pay.
-An independent trustee may be appointed, at the owner's
+An independent trustee may be appointed, at the owner's expense, to monitor the operation of the business pending disposal and/or to handle the sale if the owner has not completed the divestiture within the specified period. - 8.12 Before the sale of any business, CCS must approve the buyer.
+This is to ensure that the proposed buyer has the necessary expertise, resources and incentives to operate the divested business as an effective competitor in the marketplace.
+If that is not the case, it is unlikely that the proposed divestiture will be considered as an effective remedy for the anti-competitive effects which have been identified. - 8.13 In appropriate cases, CCS will consider other structural or quasi-structural remedies.
+For example, divestment of the buyer's existing business (or part of it) might be appropriate, although in such cases, CCS will also need to consider the competition implications of the asset swap.
+Alternatively, an amendment to intellectual property licences might, in some circumstances, be an appropriate remedy.